mcfie/hello-world/README.md

 # hello-world
-I am trying our coding in C++ & VB.Net.
+I am trying out coding in C++ & VB.Net.
 Hopeful for what it holds for me.